appeacock/jasperbuster/README.md

 Required for Jasper to function (post-install):

 `python-dev` To install python-development tools used by Jasper.
-> WARNING: The Jasper project is written in Python 2.7 which is deprecated.
+> WARNING: The Jasper project is written in Python 2 which is officially EOL (end-of-life) effective JAN-1-2020.
 The viability of this guide is dependent on the eventual migration from Python 2 to Python 3.
+Work is underway to convert to Python 3 - the progress of which can be monitored in the Github `jaspberbuster-python3` branch.